MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-dotnet.md

 ## Build and run the sample

-Once the repo is cloned, open the solution file `Microsoft.Teams.Samples.HelloWorld.sln` from the root directory of the sample and click `Build Solution` from the `Build` menu.
+Once the repo is cloned, use Visual Studio to open the solution file `Microsoft.Teams.Samples.HelloWorld.sln` from the root directory of the sample and click `Build Solution` from the `Build` menu.
 You can run the sample by pressing `F5` or choosing `Start Debugging` from the `Debug` menu.

 When the app starts, you will see a browser window open with the root of the app launched.
 You can navigate to the following URLs to verify that all the app URLs are loading: